 The most famous attraction in Bled is definitely the picturesque Church of the Mother of God standing on Bled Island, the only island of the lake.
 There’re a few other buildings on the island as well.

 The easiest way to get to the island and back is with Pletna boats.
-There are several points of departure around the lake, except for the northern shore.
-Hence, walk southwards from Bled Village to catch a boat.
+There are several points of departure around the lake.

 Around Lake Bled, there are numerous good places to go swimming, but the shoreline doesn’t contain actual beaches.
-The closest thing to a beach is this strip of sand southwest of the lake, which is popular among swimmers and sunbathers.
+The closest thing to a beach is this pebble beach southwest of the lake.
+The grassy area surrounding it is very popular among sunbathers.
 Nearby, there’s a pier to go swimming conveniently.
-The aforementioned sand strip is shown in the background of the picture.
+The aforementioned pebble beach is shown in the background of the picture.

-The southern and eastern parts of the shoreline contain grass areas, whereas northern parts grow trees, and are thus not suitable for swimming.
-Underneath the castle, north of the lake, there’s a paid swimming facility with plenty of services.
+Underneath the castle, north of the lake (picture tag 19 on the map), there’s a paid swimming facility with plenty of services.
 More information: Public Lido

-Check here for the long list of 27 different sporting activities on the lake and its surroundings.
-In spite of the high amount of different activities, some are still missing from it.
-Paddle boarding is one such example.
+Check here for the list of dozens of different sporting activities on the lake and its surroundings.

 Since motorized vehicles are forbidden, the lake is well-suited for slower and more quiet activities.